-Garcinia cambogia is a well-known superfood supplement which increases energy, keeps you full longer and helps improve fat loss.
+Garcinia cambogia (G. cambogia) is a well-known superfood supplement with many reported benefits including increased energy, feeling full longer and improved fat loss.
 It’s derived from a middle eastern exotic fruit which looks like a green, multi-lobed pumpkin.

-Many marketing claims suggest that garcinia cambogia will rapidly recomposition your body to give you a lean physique however these claims are not all backed by science.
+Many marketing claims suggest that G. cambogia will rapidly transform your body composition to give you a lean physique however these claims are not all backed by science.

-Garcinia cambogia benefits come not from itself, but rather a compound it contains called hydroxycitric acid (HCA).
+Garcinia cambogia benefits come not from the plant itself, but rather a compound it contains called hydroxycitric acid (HCA).

 However, with only animal studies, it’s hard to confirm anything.